 For example, when I move my hand toward an infant, he may raise his hand in front of himself.
 If I respond appropriately with the infant, we will negotiate how we make contact and form relationship.

 I have often observed moms and babies of 3 to 6 months standing in line at the supermarket or the drug store.
 Mom is with babe in arms or in a sling and often with an older sibling pushing the cart at the checkout stand.
-Baby will fuss a little, mom looks at her and turns her attention to the baby.
+Baby will fuss a little, mom looks at him and turns her attention to him.
 The baby locks on to mom’s gaze and begins to settle at which point someone in line or the cashier will say, “Oh, a baby.
 How sweet.
 Do you have a boy or a girl?”
 On hearing this, the mom unconsciously turns her attention to the adult speaking and begins to answer the query.
-At this point I’ve observed a few different options for the babies’ responses.
+At this point, I’ve observed a few different options for the baby’ responses.
 One is that the baby’s eyes move rapidly back and forth, then gloss over.
 To me this baby appears to have moved from a contactful alert state to a disoriented and dissociated state.
 The second variation is that the baby appears to startle and begins to cry until the mom turns her attention back to the baby.

 When the mom turns her attention away from the baby, the baby has no forewarning.
-In BEBA and in PWs I have found that there are critical times when it is important for the child’s or the participant’s ability to orient and settle within themselves that I let them know ahead of time that I am about to move my attention.
-When I do this I simply say, “I’m going to move my attention now.”
+In BEBA and in WSs I have found that my saying I am going to move my attention is sometimes critical for facilitating the child’s or the participant’s ability to orient and settle within themselves.
+When I do this, I simply say, “I’m going to move my attention now.”
 Securely attached babies often respond by relaxing and finding another focal point.
 Insecurely attached or avoidant attached babies will respond in the way I described in the story above.

-During PWs, there are specific times when making physical contact with someone and moving away from them will require this kind of attention.
+During WSs, there are specific times when making physical contact with someone and moving away from them will require this kind of attention.
 When to do this is a judgment call.
 If a person says something like, “I want someone to hold my feet now.”
 It would be incongruent and mistuned to go into the gentle, slow routine.
 If someone asks a surround member to do something like holding their feet and the surround member is inclined to do so then they need to just do so.

 Sometimes, I find myself missing a cue and discover that I am moving too fast for someone.
 When that happens I simply reestablish the connection by saying, “I’m sorry, I was too fast,” and then pause so the person can reorient.
 I do this same thing with babies.